Robert-H-Gan/image_segmentation_core50_project/Readme.md

 However, the Core 50 dataset does not contain pixel annotation for the objects in the images.
 There are therefore several options to train the network.

 ##### II.
 1) Depth images of the Core50 dataset.

-Although the core 50 dataset does not contain the pixel annotation of the object in its images, it does contain depth information.
+Although the core 50 dataset does not contain the pixel annotation of the object in its images, the Core50 dataset does contain image depth information, which can easily help users to extract and to seperate background from the object and the hand holding the object.
+However, we want to train a network that is capable of detecting and segmenting mobile phone in any images even when the depth information of the images is not available.
-The creators of Core50 dataset have added the depth information in order to complete easily the object segmentation task.

 Firstly, an algorithm has been used to discard all pixels belonging to the background.
 Secondly, an SVM classifier is used to discard the user's hand from the image to only keep the object's pixel in the image.
 The process is explained in this Github: https://github.com/giacomobartoli/core50_segmentation

 <img src ="annotations/image_segmentation_CORE50.PNG" width = "800">